medulla-tech/medulla-agent/README.md

-# What is Pulse XMPP Agent?
+# What is Medulla Agent?

-Pulse XMPP Agent is a project that provides a smart and multi-plateform agent to Pulse IT automation and lifecycle management tool.
+Medulla Agent is a project that provides a smart and multi-plateform agent to Medulla IT automation and lifecycle management tool.

-Pulse XMPP Agent relies on open source technologies like python, ejabberd ssh and even more.
+Medulla Agent relies on open source technologies like python, ejabberd ssh and even more.

-With Pulse XMPP Agent you are be able to:
+With Medulla Agent you are be able to:

 * Provides real time the states of nodes
 * Receive real time commands